galist1304/Pop-it-App/README.md

 ## Contributing

-We welcome contributions to enhance the functionality and features of the Currency Converter App.
+We welcome contributions to enhance the functionality and features of the Pop-it App.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or improvement.